Make Your Own Homemade Carpet Freshener Powder

 Carpet gets dirty, that’s unavoidable.
 Every day as we come home we bring a little bit of the outside world into our homes on the soles of our shoes.
 Vacuuming will suck up all the dirt and grime that finds it’s way into carpet, but over time carpet can get smelly.
 Having feet, house pets, and who knows what else on it will eventually leave your carpeting smelling a little less than fresh.

 Never fear!
-A good carpet freshening powder can work wonders on your carpet and leave it smelling better than the day you bought it.
+A good carpet freshening powder can work wonders deodorizing your carpet and leaving it smelling better than the day you bought it.
 Here’s how to make your own diy carpet freshener powder.

-Also read, homemade carpet freshener made with borax powder for a slightly more complicated carpet freshener.
+Also read, homemade carpet freshener made with borax powder for a slightly more complicated carpet freshening deodorizer.

 Time: 5 min.